YottaDB/YDBDoc/MultiLangProgGuide/cprogram.rst

 functions to convert between numeric values and strings which are `canonical numbers <https://docs.yottadb.com/MultiLangProgGuide/programmingnotes.html#canonical-numbers>`_.

+Note that *all* parameters passed to Simple API functions must be properly allocated and initialized where needed prior to the function call, including return values.
+This also specifically includes all members of `ydb_buffer_t` structs for parameters containing input values, but only `buf_addr` and `len_alloc` members for return values.
+To facilitate initialization of the `ydb_buffer_t` members, you may find the `YDB_MALLOC_BUFFER` macro helpful for heap allocations.

 To allow the YottaDB Simple API functions to handle a variable tree whose nodes have varying numbers of subscripts, the actual number of subscripts is itself passed as a parameter.
 In the prototypes of